Latest News from Hamilton County Juvenile Court

 The RFP process calendar is as follows:

-• The expectation is that Hillcrest will reopen by Fall 2024
+- The expectation is that Hillcrest will reopen by Spring 2025

 The contact and mailing address to send a proposal, ask questions regarding the proposal process, technical issues, or the requirements and specifications is: